Sathyapriyak4744/M1_MARCH_2022/01/Requirements/README.md

 # OBJECTIVES:
 1) To provide a Computer based odering and billing system.
-2) This system is accurate computation of bills. this system is readuce the time.
-To generate the quanity of foods and their amount and its provide convenient billing method.It is required for cost maintain.
-The should to be modifiedable depending on the changing needs if the user.
+2) This system is accurate computation of bills.
+3) This system is readuce the time.
+4) To generate the quanity of foods and their amount and its provide convenient billing method.
+5) It is required for cost maintain.
+6) The should to be modifiedable depending on the changing needs if the user.

 # BENIFITS: